1 9 7 4 – 1 9 8 1 (UK)

 The entire troupe was run by a couple of commissioned buffoons called Colonel Reynolds and Captain Ashwood.

-The high-camp hi-jinks allowed for a broad music-hall-style humour to emerge, and the production had a manic energy about it, creating a wholly different atmosphere to the rather measured pace of Dad’s Army.
+The high-camp hi-jinks allowed for broad music-hall-style humour to emerge, and the production had a manic energy about it, creating a wholly different atmosphere to the rather measured pace of Dad’s Army.

 All the same, there were some similarities, principally the writers’ dogged attempts to give most of the characters their own catchphrases.
 Unlike their earlier series, however, few of them stuck this time around.